No results found

 Embed on your website

-A pregnant person might go out-of-state for an abortion if their home state’s law’s restrict access to the procedure.
-They may also travel because the nearest abortion clinic is in another state.
+A pregnant woman might leave her state for an abortion if her home state’s laws restrict access to the procedure.
+She might also travel because the nearest abortion clinic is in another state.

 Embed on your website